nf-core/sarek/docs/usage.md

 ## :warning: Please read this documentation on the nf-core website: [https://nf-co.re/sarek/usage](https://nf-co.re/sarek/usage)

-> _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._

 ## Introduction

 Sarek is a workflow designed to detect germline and somatic variants on whole genome, whole exome, or targeted sequencing data.

 Initially designed for human and mouse, it can work on any species if a reference genome is available.
-Sarek is designed to handle single samples, such as single normal and single tumor samples, and tumor-normal pairs including additional relapses.
+Sarek is designed to handle single samples, such as single-normal or single-tumor samples, and tumor-normal pairs including additional relapses.

 ## Running the pipeline